anix-lynch/www.gozeroshot.dev/README.md

 4. Customize colors in `src/styles/global.css`
 5. Add more pages (blog, contact, etc.)

-Built with ❤️ using Astro
+Built with ❤️ using Astro# Cache bust